ColsonXu/FATE/README.md

 <br>

 ### Specification of Second Working code
-On Tuesday, we will be switched from dictionary representation of the state to object representation
+By Tuesday, we will be switched from dictionary to object for the state representation.